Photo Copyright Affect Autism

 They can take two perspectives at the same time.

-Now that you understand the functional emotional developmental capacities, we can talk about what capacity or capacities your child is operating at, how to meet him/her there, how to help him/her up the capacity levels, and how to fill in the holes.
+Now that you understand the functional emotional developmental capacities, we can talk about what capacity or capacities your child demonstrates, how to meet them there and how to help support them through the capacities.

 In a few weeks, I will start to focus on each capacity in more depth.
-But first we will move to the “I” and the “R” in the DIR® model.
-Next week I will talk about the “I” which is Individual Differences and in two weeks, the “R”.
+But first we will move to the “I” and the “R” in the DIR model.
+Next week I will talk about the “I” which is Individual differences and in two weeks, the “R”, or “Relationship“.

 Until next week, here’s to affecting autism through play!